 Individual Retirement Accounts (IRAs) offer tax-deferred or tax-free growth, which means that investments made using an IRA may grow to be larger than similar investments made outside an IRA.

 To invest with a “gold IRA” or invest in other precious metals in an IRA, certain requirements must be met.
-Here are the answers to frequently asked questions about gold and other metals in an IRA.
+Here are the answers to frequently asked questions about gold and other precious metals in an IRA.

 1. Why do people diversify their portfolios with precious metals?

 Providing diversification and liquidity with no credit risk, gold can be especially attractive during periods of increased market volatility.
 Many investors choose to diversify retirement portfolios with alternative assets that are not correlated to the stock market.

 2. Can I buy physical gold for my IRA?

 You can buy gold coins and gold bullion bars, silver, palladium, and other precious metals that meet certain fineness requirements with your IRA.